renpy/renpy/sphinx/source/modes.rst

 In Ren'Py, a mode is a concise way of describing the type of an interaction.
 When a mode is reported to Ren'Py, user-defined callbacks can be run.
 These calbacks can be used to react to a change in mode, perhaps by reconfiguring the user interface.
-For example, one can:

-* Automatically hide the dialogue window before transitions, and show it again once the transition is complete.
-* Cause a transition to occur when switching from ADV-mode to NVL-mode, or vice-versa.
+For example, one can cause a transition to occur when switching from ADV-mode to NVL-mode, or when going to a menu, etc.

 The goal of the mode systems is to provide a powerful and flexible way of detecting and responding to these changes.